kwohlfahrt/pywt/doc/source/regression/dwt-idwt.rst

     >>> [int(pywt.dwt_coeff_len(len(x), w.dec_len, mode)) for mode in pywt.Modes.modes]
     [6, 6, 6, 6, 6, 4]

-As you see in the above example, the :ref:`periodization <Modes.periodization>` (periodization) mode is slightly different from the others.
+As you see in the above example, the periodizaion :ref:`Mode <Modes>` mode is slightly different from the others.
 It's aim when doing the :func:`DWT <dwt>` transform is to output coefficients arrays that are half of the length of the input data.

 Knowing that, you should never mix the periodization mode with other modes when doing :func:`DWT <dwt>` and :func:`IDWT <idwt>`.
 Otherwise, it will produce